hajekpc/HRT/readme.md

 # HRT
 This project was developed as an enhancement to an existing experimental setup to study a voice production at excised larynx specimens.
 This experiment is based at voice research laboratory which is part of experimental physics department at Palacky University in Olomouc.

- - The voice research lab and the experiment is led by Jan Švec: jan.svec@upol.cz
+ - The Voice Research Rab and the experiment is led by Jan Švec: jan.svec@upol.cz
  - The project author is Antonín Lindner: antonin.lindner01@upol.cz

 But big credits also becomes to: